adielBm/math-archive/Calculus/Functions/Derivative.md

 # Differentiability on Interval

 - $f$ is said to be **differentiable** on the interval $I$ if $f$ is differentiable at every point $x\in I\subseteq\text{dom}(f)$
-- $f$ is said to be **continuously differentiable** if its derivative is also a continuous function over the domain of the function $f$

 ## Theorems

 - $\text{dom}(f')\subseteq\text{dom}(f)$